 New Error and Critical logs anomaly

-During our closed Beta, we encountered a phenomena that every developer can relate to the familiar errors.
+During our closed Beta, we encountered a phenomenon that every developer can relate to, the familiar errors.

 The familiar errors are those Error and Critical logs you already “know” and ignore, or they are waiting on

 some future list you have to clean them up.